 Stroll through the neighborhood with local residents

 Although the town has grown in fame and is a well known onsen destination, this is not the only thing that the town should be known for.
 It is also home to more than 3,500 residents who live, grocery shop, work and go to school here.
-The locals welcome all visitors that come from all over Japan and the world.
-School children will give a friendly “good morning” to passerby’s on their walk to school, be they are a familiar neighbor or just a visitor in town for the weekend.
+The locals welcome visitors that come from all over Japan and the world.
+School children will give a friendly “good morning” to people passing by on their walk to school, be they a familiar neighbor or just a visitor in town for the weekend.

 You can find the locals talking about the latest town news in at the “Snack Bars” and in the public bath houses as they soak.

-Before modern plumbing and advancements, private residences did not have their own bath.
-Luckily for them they could simply walk just a few steps from their homes and enjoy the onsen.
-Many residence still chose to frequent their favorite bathhouse for their evening bath.
-You can usually tell the locals apart from the tourists because they usually tote their own basket or bowl with their favorite shampoo and what not in it.
+Before modern advancements such as plumbing, private residences did not have their own bath.
+Luckily for locals, they could simply walk a few steps from their homes and enjoy the onsen.
+Many residents still chose to frequent their favorite bathhouse for their evening bath.
+You can usually tell the locals apart from the tourists because they usually tote their own basket or bowl with their favorite shampoo and other products in it.